aws-samples/streaming-analytics-workshop/content/extend-flink-program/window-aggregation.md

 weight: 20
 ---

 We'd like to generate statistics about the incoming events.
-Sepcifically, we'd like to count how many trips are requested in a specific location to identify the most popular pickup locations and how long it takes on average to travel to the airports LaGuardia and JFK.
+Specifically, we'd like to count how many trips are requested in a specific location to identify the most popular pickup locations.
+We'd also like to derive how long it takes on average to travel to the airports LaGuardia and JFK.

 #### Count trips by pickup locations